Q. What animals are at the Zoo?

 A. Yes, we receive hundreds of orphaned and injured wild animals every year.
 We will accept animals as long as we have the room to care for them.
 If we suspect an animal has a serious infectious disease, we may refer you to someone else.
 We cannot risk the animals in our permanent care contracting an infectious disease that could put the entire collection at risk.
 Please note, we firmly believe that each year, well meaning citizens unnecessarily bring us baby animals.
 Please be absolutely sure that the animals are orphaned before taking them from their nest or home.
 Observe from a distance for a while, both mom and the babies will be happy that you did.

 Q. If I bring an animal to the Zoo, will staff keep me updated on its progress?

-A. All animals that come in are assigned a number and our receptionist can look up individual animals based on that number.
+A. All animals that come in are assigned a number and our cashier can look up individual animals based on that number.
 We can let you know how an animal is doing if you call, but we cannot let you see the animal once they are brought to the zoo.
 That animal is in a quarantine situation for their safety and the health and the safety of the patrons and our other animals as well.

 Q. How does the Zoo pay for all of the animals brought into the facility for rehabilitation?